 Graduates from this degree at Queen’s are well regarded by many employers and over half of all graduate jobs are now open to graduates of any discipline.
 Many students also apply the skills they develop through the degree entrepreneurially to create their own work opportunities and the University runs a number of extracurricular programmes in entrepreneurship.

 Although the majority of our graduates are interested in pursuing careers in the theatre or in teaching, significant numbers develop careers in a wide range of other sectors.
-Graduates of Drama at Queen’s have gone on to work in professional theatre locally in Northern Ireland and throughout Great Britain and across the world, for example on the production of the recent JK Rowling play Harry Potter and the Cursed Child in London and on a number of film and TV productions including Game of Thrones.
+Graduates of Drama at Queen’s have gone on to work in professional theatre locally in Northern Ireland and throughout Great Britain and across the world, for example on the production of the recent JK Rowling play Harry Potter and the Cursed Child on both the West End and Broadway, and on a number of film and TV productions including Game of Thrones.

 Des Kennedy, assistant director, Harry Potter and the Cursed Child, Palace Theatre London.

-Lisa McGee, stage and screen writer, won the Stewart Parker and Blackburn Award for Girls and Dolls (2006).
-Kerri Quinn, lead role in Educating Rita, Lyric Theatre, Belfast.
+Lisa McGee, stage and screen writer, won the Stewart Parker and Blackburn Award for Girls and Dolls (2006) and author of Derry Girls.